 When responding to a fire incident, firefighter/paramedics arriving in the ambulance typically function as firefighters, performing assigned fire suppression activities.
 However, when individuals with injuries are found on arrival, the firefighters responding in the ambulance are immediately available to provide emergency medical care.

 EMS billing information can be obtained by contacting our EMS billing agency, Medical Reimbursement Services, at Medical Reimbursement Services, 711 Roosevelt Trail, Windham ME 04062.
 To contact them by phone, please call 1-800-734-6677.

 The fire department issues blasting permits, burn permits, firework permits, and oil burner permits.
 Information on how to obtain a permit and the fee involved is listed below.

 Companies can obtain blasting permits at Central Station for no charge.
-Companies must provide the fire department with a completed notification of blasting form, certificate of liability insurance and a State of Maine Permit to Use Explosives.
+Companies must provide the fire department with a completed Notifcation of Blasting Application, Certificate of Liability Insurance, a Dig Safe #, and a State of Maine Permit to Use Explosives.
 Please contact the Fire Planner at 207.333.6633 ext 4 for more information.

 Burn permits can be obtained at any of our three stations for no charge.
-Burn permits can also be obtained online for a fee of $7 at Maine Open Burn Permit.
+Burn permits can also be obtained online (FREE) thru the Warden's Report website.
 It is recommended that you call Central Station at 207.333.663 ext.
 1 after 9:00 a.m. on the day you wish to burn to verify that burning is allowed for that day.
 For information on what is permissible to burn with and without a permit, please refer to our Open Burning Guidelines.